ddjh20482/microsoft_studio_movies_analysis/README.md

 ## Overview

 This project shows analysis on movie markets to help Microsoft start building a new movie studio.
 Several key aspects of popular movies are selected for the analysis.
+The analysis includes visualizations that would help on where to start.

 ## Business Problem